 - BeGood Citizen's: EIE projects working with the NeurOX Young People’s Advisory Group (YPAG) for the past year.

 - NEUROSEC Team and the YPAG on the ‘Tracing Tomorrow’ study to explore young people’s perspectives on mental help seeking and data privacy using a narrative digital game approaches.

 - Research Assistant and Test Administrator in the Developmental Psychology group at Oxford Brookes University on a standardisation project for Intelligence and Development Scales (IDS-2) and projects involving assessments of handwriting and movement in children and young people.

 - 20 years medical writing and account direction in healthcare communications.

-Vanessa attained an MSc in Psychology from Oxford Brookes University, with her thesis investigating the effects of cognitive loads on goal-directed memory functioning in adolescents.
-She also holds a BSc in Animal Biology from The University of Birmingham and MSc in Veterinary Parasitology from The University of Liverpool.
+- MSc in Psychology from Oxford Brookes University, with my thesis investigating the effects of cognitive load and anxiety on prospective memory in adolescents.